hamedvalizadeh/electronic-tutorial/Embedded_Programming/Programming-Atmega45-With-WinAVR/Document.md

 in this command we specified to change internal processing speed of the microcontroller `ATTiny45` to 187.5 kHz, using the `USBasp` as programmed.

-if it works successfully you should see the message `avrdude: safemode: Fuses Ok` at the one line before the entire message written in the console.
+if it works successfully you should see the message `avrdude: safemode: Fuses Ok` at the one line before the last line of the entire message written in the console.